 The real challenge is how will voice biometrics perform during the two periods of our lives when our voices change more rapidly, which are during our teenage years and during the latter years of our adult lives.

 To explore this question, I performed a voice biometrics test with another famous actor whose voice is instantly recognizable as well, Morgan Freeman.
 Born in 1937, Mr. Freeman has blessed us with a wealth of quality acting over a period that exceeds five decades.
-In 2017, Mr. Freeman will be celebrating his 80th birthday.
+In 2017, Mr. Freeman celebrated his 80th birthday.
 In this test, I enrolled Mr. Freeman’s voice in one of our biometrics programs with 40 seconds from the movie The Execution of Raymond Graham, a movie that was produced in 1985 when Mr. Freeman was 48 years old.
 I then passed 3 seconds of audio in the system from Mr. Freeman’s voice from a recently-produced National Geographic series titled The Story of God, filmed in 2016 when Mr. Freeman was 79 years old.
 Excerpts from this series can be viewed on National Geographic’s YouTube channel.
 Once again, age did not impact the performance of the voice biometric engine; it validated Mr. Freeman’s voice at 79 as belonging to the same person as Mr. Freeman’s voice at age 48, despite 31-years separating these two recordings of his voice.
 Once again, the system was set to banking-grade security performance levels.

 However, there is a period during our lives where our voices do change in a material way, and that is during the transition from our childhood to our adult years.
 You may nevertheless be surprised how robust voice biometrics can be, even during a period of what we perceive as a rapid change of our voice.
 To illustrate the point, I performed a test with the voice of Candace Cameron Bure, the actress that gained notoriety playing the role of D.J.
 Tanner in the American TV series Full House.
 I chose Ms. Bure because she started acting in Full House as a child, at the age of 11, and ended as a young adult at age 18.
 This provided me with yearly voice samples as Ms. Bure matured to adulthood.